Miller-GS/MC426A-TV-Application/README.md

 ## Build and Run

-Don't forget to edit de `.env.example` file with your data and copy it to `.env`
+Don't forget to edit the `.env.example` file with your data and copy it to `.env`

 ```sh
 make build && make up